 At the rear of the monitor, there’s a directional joystick for OSD (On-Screen Display) menu navigation, as well as four additional hotkeys, three of which can be assigned to different shortcuts.

-The menu is well-organized and you’ll find plenty of useful features including various pre-calibrated picture presets (FPS, RTS/MOBA, RPG, Sports, three customizable Game modes, and ComfortView with a low-blue light filter).
+Additionally, the menu is well-organized and you’ll find plenty of useful features including various pre-calibrated picture presets (FPS, RTS/MOBA, RPG, Sports, three customizable Game modes and ComfortView with a low-blue light filter).